 A lot of music blogs don’t make money.
 They might generate some income from advertising, or they might earn something from a few big features commissioned by record labels or artist management companies.

-How To Pitch Your Music To Blogs
+Pitching Your Music To The Top Music Blogs

 Before you send music to blogs, you need to do your homework.